Kira Narayanan: Stage

-Kira was cast by Tess Joseph to play the Disney Princess Jasmine in the stage Musical version of the Disney film Aladdin, created by Disney India and produced by ticketing giant BookMyShow.
+Kira was cast by Tess Joseph to play Princess Jasmine in the stage Musical version of the Disney film Aladdin, produced by Disney International and BookMyShow.

 In 2019, Kira stepped into the iconic shoes of Audrey Hepburn and Julie Andrews to play the role of Eliza Doolittle in Rael Padamsee's My Fair Lady the Musical.

 Web series

-In the 2019 web series Minus One, Kira appeared as Devika/Lavanya opposite Indian web stars Aisha Ahmed and Ayush Mehra.
+Kira plays Aayat Merchant in "Jee Karda" on Amazon Prime Video starring Tamannaah Bhatia, and in the 2019 web series Minus One, she appeared as Devika/Lavanya opposite Indian web stars Aisha Ahmed and Ayush Mehra.

 Film

 Kira made her feature film debut as Sri Devi (a classical dancer) in the 2018 Tamil Picture Koothan, where she starred alongside Kollywood greats Urvashi, Bhagyaraj and Manobala.